PhDP/Akarui/README.md

     >>> import qualified Manticore.MarkovLogic as ML

-The most straighforward way to build a Markov logic network is with 'Manticore.MarkovLogic.fromStrings'.
+The most straighforward way to build a Markov logic network is with the *fromStrings* function from the Manticore.MarkovLogic module.
 This function takes an array of strings, each of which must be a valid first-order logic formula followed (or preceded) by a number (the weight of the formula).
 In this case we have:

     >>> let mln = ML.fromStrings ["∀x Smoking(x) ⇒ Cancer(x) 1.5", "∀x∀y Friend(x, y) ∧ Smoking(x) ⇒ Smoking(y) 1.1"]